temporalio/documentation/docs/shared/continue-as-new.md

 of running into this execution history size limit.

 One way of dealing with this issue is to use "ContinueAsNew".
-This feature allows you to complete the current Workflow execution and start a new one.
+This feature allows you to complete the current Workflow execution and start a new one atomically.

 This new execution has the same Workflow Id, but a different Run Id, and as such will get its own execution history.